nogibjj/IDS-706_rg361_ind-proj-2/README.md

 The repository has the ``main`` rust project which performs CRUD operations on a SQLite Database.
 The file can be interacted via ``CLI`` (Command Line Interface).

-The repository automatically generates an ``optimized Rust binary`` using Github Actions.
+The repository automatically generates an ``optimized Rust binary`` using Github Actions which can be downlaoded.

 ![Schema](resources/schema.png)